marcusramberg/blog/content/post/posting-to-hugo-from-ios.md

 asks for a post title and then posts directly to my github blog repo.
 [This sunset](https://marcus.nordaaker.com/post/2020-06-11-oslo-sunset/) is an example of a post using this workflow :)

-If you want to borrow my workflow, it's avilable through icloud [here](https://www.icloud.com/shortcuts/99d972dc7de74d29aee41f1e089953c3) - I'll also go through it step by step to quickly explain how it work
+If you want to borrow my workflow, it's available through iCloud [here](https://www.icloud.com/shortcuts/99d972dc7de74d29aee41f1e089953c3) - I'll also go through it step by step to quickly explain how it work